#Itches and ouches

 • Baby's bottom is red, irritated and sensitive (you might see rashes and/or red patches)

-• Baby’s bottom is pink to fiery red and these patches form W or Y shapes covering the inside of the thighs , buttocks, and genitals (skin folds are usually exempt from it)
+• Baby's bottom is pink to fiery red, and these patches form W or Y shapes covering the inside of the thighs, buttocks, and genitals (skin folds are usually exempt from it)

 • Your baby is suddenly upset at night and/or cries when you change the nappy.

-Why is baby's skin easily irritated?
+Why is the baby's skin easily irritated?

-Nappy rash is a very frequent skin condition of babies.
+Nappy rash is a very frequent skin condition in babies.
 Between 3 and 20 months, 50% of babies will have had such irritations.
 Find comfort in knowing that you are not alone out there!

-Nappy rash occurs due to irritation from nappy friction and macerations of stools and urine.
+The nappy rash occurs due to irritation from nappy friction and macerations of stools and urine.

 How to get rid of nappy rash?